chjackson/survextrap/README.md

                                        'https://cloud.r-project.org'))
 ```

+and will soon be on CRAN as well.

-Please give feedback and suggestions if you do.
+Please give feedback and suggestions if you use it.
 These can be posted on [github issues](https://github.com/chjackson/survextrap/issues), or [email](mailto:chris.jackson@mrc-bsu.cam.ac.uk).

 <!-- badges: start -->
 [![lifecycle](lifecycle-maturing.svg)](https://lifecycle.r-lib.org/articles/stages.html#maturing)